premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- Test Documentation or Test Documents is a complete suite of documents that allows us to describe and document test planning, test design, test execution, test results that are drawn during software testing.
+- Test Documentation or Test Documents is a complete suite of documents that allows us to describe and document test planning, test design, test execution, and test results that are drawn during software testing.
 - Few Test Documents Names:
   - Test Strategy
   - Test Plan